djsteinmetz/PUBDEFMN/README.md

-# PUBDEFMN
+# Status Tracker
-Sign-in sheet for MN Public Defenders District 2
+Status Tracker Application for multiple users, with hot updating on any device.